 When I first saw Josh, fireworks flew.
-As our eyes met, my body tingled and my heart beat rapidly.
+As our eyes met, my body tingled, and my heart beat rapidly.
 I’m sure I must have blushed because the corners of his mouth shot up approvingly.
-He was gregarious, intelligent and gorgeous beyond description.
-His wavy hair was dark brown; and, he had lots of it.
+He was gregarious, intelligent, and gorgeous beyond description.
+Josh’s wavy hair was dark brown and had lots of it.
 I am 5’7”, so his height of approximately 6’ seemed perfect.
-His physique was strong; and his voice was gentle, yet commanding all at once.
+His physique was muscular, yet, his voice was gentle and commanding all at once.
 I’ve always noticed a man’s hands.
-I can’t explain why, but I do; and his were beautiful.
+I can’t explain why, but I do, and he had beautiful hands.
 So, when we shook hands, I felt as if I was going to faint.
-I’m sure I blushed again; but, so did he which made me think the sparks were mutual.
+I’m sure I blushed again, but so did he, which made me think the sparks were mutual.

 I make a habit of never accepting blind date invitations.
-However, when my friends, Jim and Barb insisted, I agreed.
-I trusted their judgement.
+However, when my friends Jim and Barb insisted, I agreed.
+I trusted their judgment.

 Once I met Josh, I was delighted I had.
 The four of us sat on the veranda of a trendy yet popular restaurant.
-The evening was warm, while a light breeze gently tossed our hair.
-Josh and I spent the evening sitting next to each other, and, talk we did.
-We talked about everything: where we lived, our backgrounds, and, on and on.
+The evening was warm, and a light breeze gently tossed our hair.
+Josh and I spent the evening sitting next to each other and talk we did!
+We talked about everything: where we lived, our backgrounds, and so on.
 The night was magical.
 It didn’t end there.

-When it was time to part, he asked for my number and also asked if I would have dinner with him the following Saturday.
-I, trying not to behave giddy, agreed to all and asked for his phone number as well.
+When it was time to part, he asked for my number and if I would have dinner with him the following Saturday.
+I, trying not to behave giddy, agreed to all and asked for his phone number.

 He called me mid-week to set the time he would pick me up.
-He was very polite as he told me he was looking forward to our first official date, putting the emphasis on official.
-As we said good-bye, my mind asked the question, is this the one?
+He was very polite as he told me he was looking forward to our first official date, emphasizing official.
+But, as we said goodbye, my mind asked, is this the one?

-That following Saturday he rang the door-bell at exactly 8 p.m.
-Not wanting to appear too enthused, I took a few extra seconds to answer.
+That following Saturday, he rang the doorbell at precisely 8 p.m.
+Not appearing too enthused, I took a few extra seconds to answer.

-Sparks again, as I asked him in.
-We walked to the kitchen where I offered him a drink.
-As we touched hands in exchange of the glass, my legs buckled and he smiled approvingly.
+Sparks again as I asked him in.
+We walked to the kitchen, where I offered him a drink.
+As we touched hands in exchange for the glass, my legs buckled, and he smiled approvingly.
 He told me I looked beautiful.
 Little did I know that he was reeling me in for the catch!

-I can’t quite identify when the mood changed, but I soon found myself in a half prone position and backed up against the opposite end of the sofa.
-He had his hand on my leg and up my skirt.
+I can’t quite identify when the mood changed, but I soon found myself in a half-prone position and backed up against the opposite end of the sofa.
+Josh had his hand on my leg and up my skirt.
 I felt panicked.
 I tried to push his hand away, but suddenly he became even more aggressive.
 His hand was now on my panties as he tried to pull them off.
 I don’t know how I managed to free myself, but I was free and on the floor.
-The look on his face was that of surprise, yet, his eyes appeared to be glassed over and frightening.
+The look on his face was that of surprise, yet, his eyes appeared glassed over.
+I felt frightened.

-I jumped up off the floor, ran to my door, opened it and commanded that he leave.
-He slowly walked over, eyes still glazed, and attempted to man-handle the door shut.
-As he pushed on the door, I swung the bat that was hidden just behind me.
-Now appearing panic stricken, he ducked but bolted.
-I was dumbfounded and exhausted, yet, grateful at the same time as I spent the rest of my evening kicking myself for having been so gullible.
+I jumped off the floor, ran to my door, opened it, and commanded that he leave.
+Instead, he walked over, eyes still glazed, and attempted to manhandle the door shut.
+As he pushed on the door, I swung the hidden bat behind me.
+Now appearing panic-stricken, he ducked and then bolted.
+I was dumbfounded and exhausted, yet, grateful at the same time, as I spent the rest of my evening kicking myself for having been so gullible.
 Never, ever again, will I accept a blind date invitation!